 The song "Rep" addresses the complex relationship between desire, knowledge, and experience in contemporary society.
-Gil reflects on how people, although possessing clear aspirations and defined objectives, also yearn for something beyond their immediate understanding.
-He explores the duality between the known and the unknown, suggesting that human desire often extends beyond the boundaries of current comprehension.
+Gil reflects on how people, although possessing clear

 The song's lyrics question the nature of human perception, highlighting the limitation of sight and the sensory richness that goes beyond colors and images.
 Gil criticizes the superficiality of modern experience, represented by television and virtual reality, which offer a false sense of satisfaction but do not fulfill deeper human needs.
 By mentioning the feijoada consumed by the poor child, Gil denounces the disparity between desire and reality.
 He evokes historical figures such as Galileo and Newton to illustrate the pursuit of the unknown and the need to challenge established conventions in search of truth.
 "Rep" is an insightful reflection on human aspirations, the quest for knowledge, and the complex interaction between desire and fulfillment in contemporary society.